iclighthouse/DRC_standards/DRC20/DRC20.md

 * Preventing re-entrance attacks

    Token canister calls to the callback method carry the risk of re-entrance attacks.
-Measures: Collect gas from the sender and update the canister state before the callback call.
+Measures: The caller is required to pay gas.
+It uses pub/sub instead of synchronous callback or notify, and updates the state before the external call.

 * Mint and burn methods

+    It is better practice that the token does not contain the mint() and burn() methods.
 Token distribution rules and economic models should be considered by the token issuer.
-It is better practice that the token does not contain the mint() and burn() methods.
 Developers can extend this if they really need to.
 If you just need the burn() method, _807077e900000000000000000000000000000000000000000000000000000000_(this's 0 address with checksum) can be used as the blackhole address.

 ## Specification